 In 2005, an academic at the University of Heidelberg discovered a note scribbled in the margin of a book that is contemporary with the time of the painting.
 It positively identifies the sitter as Lisa Giocondo.
 Lisa was married to a wealthy Florentine silk merchant, Francesco del Giocondo, and this gave rise to the other name of the painting: La Gioconda — also a pun on the jovial expression Leonardo painted.

-But no matter: today, a visit to Villa Vignamaggio is primarily about wine and/or olive oil, or to stay in its Bed & Breakfast accomodation.
-The villa’s Mona Lisa Chianti Classico Riserva is excellent, and they also make a range of “Super Tuscans” — wines grown locally that don’t meet the technical criteria to qualify as Chianti Classico.
+But no matter: today, a visit to Villa Vignamaggio is primarily about wine and/or olive oil, or to stay in its Bed & Breakfast accommodation.
+The villa’s wines are excellent, and they make a range of “Super Tuscans” — wines grown locally that don’t meet the technical criteria to qualify as Chianti Classico.
 Don’t let that put you off: only wines made almost entirely from Sangiovese can be Chiantis, so a really good Tuscan cabernet has to be called something else!

 The picture was taken with a long lens late on a summer afternoon looking down from the villa itself.
 One of the things that makes this picture is the quality of light, a natural gift in that part of the world, which is largely responsible for the saturated color of the tile and stone.
 The atmospheric conditions common at that time of year (September) cause the haze, making for a pleasing contrast between the foreground and the background.
 Quality of light is one of the most important ingredients in “available light” photography, and is one reason why waiting for the right light can make a huge difference to a picture.
 That’s also my excuse for enjoying a leisurely Italian lunch with a glass or two of wine: the light’s too strong!
 Finally, the long lens is important because it helps to blur the background, improving the contrast and composition.